carbonplan/research/articles/dac-calculator-explainer/index.md

 Here we explore three alternative scenarios in detail: a higher cost NGCC scenario, a lower cost wind scenario, and an NGCC scenario with a higher leakage rate.

-To model higher cost NGCC, we use parameters from a DAC facility described in a 2011 report from the American Physical Societies,<Cite id='socolow.2011'/> including corrections from two additional follow-on analyses.<CiteGroup ids={['mazzotti.2013', 'zeman.2014']}/> In using these reports we are assuming a higher DAC plant cost and slightly higher electricity and thermal energy requirements than some other estimates.<Cite id='vertical.defaults'/>
+To model higher cost NGCC, we use parameters from a DAC facility described in a 2011 report from the American Physical Societies,<Cite id='socolow.2011'/> including corrections from two additional follow-on analyses.<Cite ids={['mazzotti.2013', 'zeman.2014']}/> In using these reports we are assuming a higher DAC plant cost and slightly higher electricity and thermal energy requirements than some other estimates.<Cite id='vertical.defaults'/>

 <ParameterScenario
   energySource={'NGCC'}